International Wire Transfer CIBC

 For example, if you’re sending money to China, you can send a maximum of $6,000 Canadian in a single transaction, and a maximum of $15,000 in a single 24-hour period.
 If you’re sending money to the United States, India, United Arab Emirates or Australia, then you can send a maximum of $30,000 Canadian in a single transaction/24-hour period.
 If your destination is Vietnam or Indonesia, then a single transaction allows up to $5,000 Canadian and a maximum of $15,000 Canadian in a 24-hour period.

 While there are no official transfer fees from CIBC, the important thing to note is that though fees may be found, unofficially, in your exchange rates.
 The exchange rate they provide is not the base rate you’d find on Google or the news, but one that set themselves with a markup added to the base global rates.
 These markups are normally very large and allow them to add hidden transfer fees in them while gaining the benefits of advertising a $0 fee.

-If you choose to do your transfer with us at Knightsbridge Foreign Exchange, you’ll enjoy the benefits of no hidden fees, a dedicated account executive, foreign exchange rate alerts, same day payments and great exchange rates; in fact, the best currency exchange rates in Canada.
+If you choose to do your transfer with us at Knightsbridge Foreign Exchange, you’ll enjoy the benefits of no hidden fees, a dedicated account executive, foreign exchange rate alerts, same day payments and great exchange rates; in fact, the best currency exchange rates in Saskatoon and all major cities in Canada.
 You can typically expect to save anywhere from 1-2% per exchange with KBFX as compared to banks like CIBC.
 While that may not sound like a lot, if you’re transferring the maximum GMT amount of $15,000, or $30,000 for the applicable countries, then that’s a savings of up to $300 or $600 respectively.
 The more you need to exchange, the more you save by doing your international money transfer with Knightsbridge Foreign Exchange.